 - The abbreviation is used extensively in identifying the change form.
 This is typically CN, Dev and similar industry terms (up to 10 characters in length).

-- This describes the change form and its purpose in your change process.
+- This gives the change form and its purpose.

 - Active: users can select

 - See the Managing collections: Common attributes help topic.

 These settings define how the change form's Number is assigned.